Wednesday, April 10, 2024

 Sound Quality

-Enleum recommends as a starting point that the voltage output be used with IEMs / headphones that are sensitive, or have a varying impedance curve, while the current output be used with headphones that have a flat impedance curve such as planar headphones.
-This is of course not a hard rule, and Enleum does encourage you to experiment.
+As a starting point, Enleum recommends that the voltage output be used with IEMs / headphones that are sensitive, or have a varying impedance curve, while the current output be used with headphones that have a flat impedance curve such as planar headphones.
+This is not a hard rule, and Enleum does encourage you to experiment.
 Matching a headphone with a varying impedance curve with the current output does result in a frequency response that tracks the impedance curve, which could be either a good or bad thing depending on your objective.
-For example, the Sennheiser HD8xx has an impedance peak at about 100 Hz and a falling impedance in the high-frequencies.
+For example, the Drop HD 8xx has an impedance peak at about 100 Hz and a falling impedance in the high-frequencies.
 Listening to these headphones through the current output gives you added bass and attenuated high-frequencies.
+Unless you are seeking to alter the tone of your headphones, I found following Enleum's advice to give the best results.

 Friday, March 15, 2024